 A user risk profile depicts how likely a person is to take a dangerous action, whether knowingly or unknowingly, that can result in successful phishing, ransomware, malware, or other exploits.
 Leveraging user risk profiles, security teams will gain insight into employee risk to tailor security controls by individuals, safeguarding risky employees, and even limiting their access to sensitive data.
 By pinpointing the user risk in your organization, you can prevent cyberattacks before they even begin.

-Let’s take a look at two examples of a user risk profile: One is a low-risk user, named Ethan, and the second is a high-risk user, named Steven.
+Let’s take a look at two examples of a user risk profile: One is a low-risk user, named Josie, and the second is a high-risk user, named Steven.

-Ethan not only detected, but reported all phishing emails he received, and was noted to be “much more likely to report than the rest of the department.”
+Josie not only detected, but reported all phishing emails she received, and was noted to be “much more likely to report than the rest of the department.”
 A user risk profile features a user risk score for each employee, which essentially sums up and “grades” their cybersecurity performance.
-The higher a user risk score is, the lower the employee’s individual risk level.
-With a 97% user risk score, we can infer that Ethan is more unlikely to engage in risky activities that could potentially compromise his or the company’s data.
-In fact, Ethan will more likely report these cases rather than fall for them.
+With a strong user risk score, we can infer that Josie is more unlikely to engage in risky activities that could potentially compromise her or the company's data.
+In fact, Josie will more likely report these cases rather than fall for them.

-Steven, on the other hand, has a 23% user risk score.
-Unlike Ethan, who detected and reported each phishing email he was sent, Steven did not detect two out of the three, and even failed to report one entirely.
+Steven, on the other hand, is a high risk user.
+Unlike Josie, who detected and reported each phishing email she was sent, Steven did not detect two out of the three, and even failed to report one entirely.
 While his user risk profile indicates Steven is less likely to fall for a phishing scheme than the rest of his department, it also notes that while his department reported 100% of fraudulent links, he reported none.

 In addition to attackability, user risk profiles also examine a user’s access level.
 Does a high-risk user have access to sensitive company information and data?
 Do they have the passwords to important business accounts that might be stolen during a security breach?
 Understanding the potential ‘blast radius’ of each individual helps define the impact and thus the organizational risk that each user represents.